 Sun-set always another attraction of such kind of spot but it was hazy evening, so could not catch that moment.
 But I was not disappointed because what i got was itself more valuable and enough to fulfill my expectation.

-White Desert or the ‘Runn of Kutch’ lie in the western Gujarat over the Gulf of Kutch so the district itself named with Kutch.
-Runn of Kutch spread across thousands of square kilometer divided in two region; Great Runn of Kutch shares its boundary with the Pakistan while Little Runn of Kutch is south-eastern part of Kutch district.
+White Desert or the ‘Rann of Kutch’ lie in the western Gujarat over the Gulf of Kutch so the district itself named with Kutch.
+Rann of Kutch spread across thousands of square kilometer divided in two region; Great Rann of Kutch shares its boundary with the Pakistan while Little Rann of Kutch is south-eastern part of Kutch district.

-The area near Dhordo village, which is venue of Runn-Utsav and access to white desert located around 90 Km from Bhuj.
+The area near Dhordo village, which is venue of Rann-Utsav and access to white desert located around 90 Km from Bhuj.

 Bhuj is the headquarter of Kutch and the central point for exploring The Great White desert.
 Whatever part of Gujarat you plan to visit and no matter from which part of India you are coming, Ahmadabad is the junction point.
 There are few trains including 2 daily-trains run from Ahmadabad to Bhuj.